JustOmar21/Contact-Info-List/README.md

 ### This is a simple responsive web application for managing contact information.
 ### Users can add, edit, and delete contacts.
 ### The application supports Regex Implemention for all fields
-### The application uses HTML, CSS, and JavaScript.
+### The application uses HTML, CSS, JavaScript and Bootstrap.

 # Features
 ### Add new contacts with name, email, and phone number.